ASD-Approved Cryptographic Algorithm

 CERT Australia is the national computer emergency response team.
 CERT Australia provides advice and support on cyber threats and vulnerabilities to the owners and operators of Australia's critical infrastructure and other systems of national interest.
 It is an office within the ACSC.

 A secure certificate, is a file installed on a secure web server that identifies a website.
 This digital certificate establishes the identity and authenticity of the company or merchant so that online shoppers can trust that the website is secure and reliable.

 An artefact of Common Criteria evaluations that outlines the outcomes of a product’s evaluation.

 A multinational provider of software and combined hardware and software products for IT security, including network security, endpoint security, cloud security, mobile security, data security and security management.

 The highest-ranking executive in a company, whose primary responsibilities include making major corporate decisions, managing the overall operations and resources of a company, acting as the main point of communication between the board of directors and corporate operations, and being the public face of the company.

-A senior executive who is responsible for coordinating communication between security and business functions as well as overseeing the application of security controls and associated security risk management processes.
+A senior executive who is responsible for coordinating communication between security and business functions as well as overseeing the application of security risk management processes within an organisation.

 Cyber Hygiene Improvement Program